Skip to code content (skip section selection)

 (N) Revocation of a special use permit.

-(1) If any conditions of a special use permit, or other requirements of this chapter are violated, the town may revoke the permit.
+(1) If any conditions of a special use permit, or other requirements of this chapter are violated, the Planning Director shall begin proceedings to revoke the permit.

 (2) Revocation may occur after an evidentiary hearing is conducted by the Town Council.